history and

 Treats

-• raw meat, i.e. ground beef (from the Menonites),
+• raw meat, i.e. ground chicken (from the Menonites),

 chicken necks